Research

 Meta-research evidence for evaluating therapies.”
 Philosophy of Science.

 The Risk GP Model: the standard model of prediction in medicine.”
-Studies in History and Philosophy of Biological and Biomedical Sciences.
+Studies in History and Philosophy of Science.
 [Discussed in: “Evidence-based medicine lacks solid supporting evidence.”
 Science News.]

 Translating trial results in clinical practice: the Risk GP Model.”
 Journal of Cardiovascular Translational Research.